Isabella

 What does the name Isabella mean?

-Isabella is a Italian name meaning "Devoted to God."
-Isabella is a majestic Italian and Spanish form of Elizabeth, meaning "devoted to God."
-It combines royal grandeur with romantic warmth.
-It's a beautiful choice for parents who value italian heritage and meaningful names.
+Isabella is a Italian name meaning "Pledged to God."
+Isabella is a beautifully melodic name of Italian origin that means 'Pledged to God'.
+It rose to peak popularity in the U. It's a beautiful choice for parents who value italian heritage and meaningful names.

 Is Isabella a popular baby name?